Thinking of a good chicken coop project may be difficult for someone who does not know the basics. Raising chickens has a lot of benefits.

 But first, you need to build a chicken coop that will serve as their home.
 This is where they will lay their eggs.
 It will keep them protected from the weather.

 And it will keep them safe from predators.
 A chicken coop will also protect your yard, especially your garden from your chickens, as they’ll happily feast on your produce.

 Building your own chicken coop project is better than buying one that’s already fabricated.
 Most coops sold in the market are expensive.
 You might come across cheap ones but that’s usually because the quality has been sacrificed.
 Building your own is much cheaper as you have control of the materials, and you can be assured of the quality.

 It also allows you to personalize and achieve the style you desire.
 Another important aspect is that you can customize the size.
-Instead of fitting your yard around your store bought coop, the coop can be tailored to suit your yard.
+Instead of fitting your yard around your store-bought coop, this chicken coop project can be tailored to suit your yard.
 Of course, the size will also depend on the number of chickens you’re planning to raise.

 Thinking of raising chickens?
-Build a chicken coop!
+Design and build your own chicken coop Project!

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 🙄

 The Choo Choo Coop is aptly named as it is a mobile chicken coop that allows you to move it to different locations.
 It’s made from recycled materials and has safeguards to keep predators away.